Skip to content

 kubectl get preparations --watch

-# NAME ORDER PHASE CREATED AGE
+# NAME ORDER READY REASON CREATED AGE

-# external-secrets-d7ce0c46a686 external-secrets Ready 5s 5s
+# external-secrets-d7ce0c46a686 external-secrets True Ready 5s 5s

 Activate with a Serving